Why are you so distant at work?28 May 2019 | Category: Blog

 Tell it in the first person

-My second feedback point came in harder: ‘Show emotion.
+My second feedback point was more effective: ‘Show emotion.
 It’s too businesslike now, I don’t feel anything about it.
 At what point did you get angry or had doubts?
 Where were you shocked or happy? ‘

 Then came the closing afternoon of the training.
 Everyone would tell his / her story in front of the group.
 In the end it was Bert’s turn.
 His story had gotten better, now contained doubt and a slight sense of shock.
 He’s on the right track, but he’s not there yet.

 What I loved was what he said in the evaluation: ‘I now also use this insight in my normal life.
 I show more emotion when I struggle with something, or find something difficult.
 Showing vulnerability.
 I never did that before.
-Now I see what it brings me.
+Now I see what it adds to my life.
 And I feel very good about it.’